Robotics

 Viam's Series B

-Today, Viam announced the close of $45M Series B financing, an exciting milestone to fuel the company mission to accelerate AI, data, and innovation across robotics, IoT, and smart machines.
-Funding will be used to deepen enterprise partnerships, advance our developer ecosystem, and create a powerful bridge between software and hardware.
-Read the full announcement here.
 Today is an exciting milestone for Viam.
 I’m incredibly grateful to our team and investors, excited about what’s ahead, and convinced more than ever that the inflection point in automation isn’t just coming, but it’s here and rapidly transforming the devices we use everyday.
+And Viam is not only pushing that future forward, but defining it.

 Viam Modular Registry

-Viam’s goal is to be the platform for all smart machines and devices.
 This means any machine or device that has some ability to perceive the world, perhaps does something in the world, and might need some interaction with other systems.
 Considering these terms, a huge variety of machines might be thought of as smart, from household devices like thermostats and coffeemakers to industrial machinery like assembly line robots and autonomous vehicles… Giving us a massive mandate.

 Cat Feeder